LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

 :::note
 You can deploy a contract on Lisk Mainnet by adopting the same process.
-For deploying to mainnet, ensure that your wallet has enough ETH.
+For deploying to Mainnet, ensure that your wallet has enough ETH.

 The subsequent text contains commands for both Lisk and Lisk Sepolia for your ease.
 For more information, see the [available Lisk networks](/network-info) and [how to connect a wallet with them](/user/connecting-to-a-wallet).